The Group’s View of Risk Management

 Latest Environmental Changes and Risk Awareness

 Recently, the Group focuses on response to natural disasters, of which risk awareness is growing, for example, by strengthening a business continuity plan (BCP) on the assumption of disasters.
-Also with regard to epidemic prevention, we take the opportunity of the COVID-19 pandemic to overhaul epidemic response measures.
+Also with regard to epidemic prevention, based on an analysis of our response to COVID-19, the Company has updated its “New Infectious Disease Response Manual,” which sets out the emergency response for ensuring the safety of human life and minimizing the impact on business in the event that a new infectious disease occurs in the future, as well as matters relating to the preparation of systems during normal times.

 Information Security Measures